SenseNet/sn-tools/docs/sntrace.md

 ```
 The list cannot be changed but items are freely changeable and replaceable.

-A trace writer needs to implemet the **ISnTracer** interface that defines only two simple methods:
+A trace writer needs to implement the **ISnTracer** interface that defines only two simple methods:
 ```csharp
 public interface ISnTracer
 {